 The second tour we are recommending is the Ghost and Legends tour, found on AirBnB.
 This was a belated birthday present for Ty because he loves ghosts but it was honestly so interesting to both of us!
 We laughed a ton and learned a lot so please check it out if this is something that interests you!

-DO: Go during off season.
+DO: Go during the off-season.
 Although in autumn you may have to bring rain boots in case of Acqua alta (high water, flooding), our visit in October allowed us to experience the city without the masses of people.
-Since COVID there haven’t been the same amount of tourists in the city, but that doesn’t mean next year won’t be super busy again.
 Spring and autumn are great times to visit the city.

 DO: Learn some Italian phrases – although this is a touristy place and most people can speak/understand English, it can help when ordering at a cafe or asking for directions!